 - Google Analytics for WordPress: This plugin will provide a simple way for you to paste in your Google Analytics code to track the visitors to your site.

 - Anti-Spam by CreativeMotion: Spam comments in WordPress often run rampant, and this plugin will help.
 Ricky and Jim just turn off comments completely so they don’t have to worry about spam or moderating comments.

 - All In One SEO Pack by Michael Torbert: This plugin will do a couple basic technical SEO things on your site, but the most important thing is that it gives you tools for changing your meta description.

 - Really Simple SSL by Rogier Lankhorst: This encrypts your traffic to keep the site secure.
 Only activate this plugin after you’ve installed SSL on your site.

-Once you've installed your plug ins and you've tweaked some very simple settings you are almost ready to start writing content for your blog!
+Once you've installed your plugins and you've tweaked some very simple settings, you're almost ready to start writing content for your blog!

 SEO Methods (Steps 7-9)

 When dealing with SEO, Jim & Ricky have studied the causes of what makes a post go on the first page of Google and realized that the longer the post, the better the ranking.

 Of course, that's not only caused by length alone, but, ideally, if you've posted a long post, it's been more researched and more curated, and therefore Google finds more value in it.